|Members of the Management Board||Age||Principal function within the company||Date of first appointement||Expiry date of appointement|

 - the Management Committee, comprising the main managers responsible for activities and functional services, which inform the Group on business management.

-All members of the Executive Board cumulate an employment contract with a term of office as Director, noting that Nicolas de Tavernost’s employment contract has been suspended since 6 December 1990.
-The Supervisory Board decided on 10 March 2009 to maintain the suspension of the employment contract of Nicolas de Tavernost until the expiry of his term of office as Chairman of the Executive Board.
+All members of the Executive Board cumulate an employment contract with a term of office as Director, noting that Nicolas de Tavernost’s employment contract has been suspended since 6 December 1990 and will remain so until his term of office as Chairman of the Executive Board expires.